Portrayal of Vietnam Luxury Bike Tour

 Itinerary Image

-Today we transfer you to one of the greatest sites in Asia – the spectacular Limestone strewn massif of Halong Bay.
-Arrive in Ha Long city, and board a traditional wooden junk boat.
+Today we transfer you to one of the greatest sites in Asia – the spectacular Limestone strewn massif of Lan Ha Bay.

 Meals: B,L,D